robertschmidt54/AdvancedUnixTutorial/README.md

 Our code will never stop.
 So to avoid receiving some nasty emails from IT we should do the responsible thing and stop it.

-To stop a job we use the `scancel` command it requires that we supply a job ID.
+To stop a job we use the `scancel` command.
+It requires that we supply a job ID.
 You can find the job ID in the first column of the `squeue` output.
 The command will be:

 ```
-scancel \<jobID\>
+scancel <jobID>
 ```
 You will not get a message from slurm, but if you `squeue` you should see your script is no longer running.